 Your mattress needs a spring cleaning refresh, too, but you sure can't toss it in the washing machine.
 Cleaning gurus recommend dragging your mattress outside, beating it, and letting the sunshine help freshen it, then dragging it back in.
 How to deep clean your house shouldn't result in a herniated disk.

-This is much easier: Use a kitchen strainer to sprinkle baking soda over its surface and let sit for an hour or longer.
+This is much easier: Use a kitchen strainer to sprinkle baking soda over the surface and let the mattress sit for an hour or longer.
 Longer is better.
 Then use your vacuum's upholstery attachment to suck up the odor-absorbing soda.

 Related: The Most Common Mistake People Make When They Spring Clean